wpilibsuite/allwpilib/design-docs/opmodes.md

     // this code is called when the opmode starts (robot is enabled) }

-  public void periodic() {
-    // this code is called periodically while the opmode is running (robot is enabled) }
+  // this function is called periodically while the opmode is running (robot is enabled) public abstract void periodic();

   public void end() {
     // this code is called when the opmode ends (robot is disabled)